 Precautions to Avoid Liability as a New Jersey Executor

 This is one of those situations where no good deed goes unpunished.
-You are serving as your brother’s executor to make sure your nieces and nephews are properly cared for, but by serving as the personal representative you are also responsible for any mistakes or errors you make that reduce the children’s inheritance.
+You serve as your brother’s executor to ensure your nieces and nephews are adequately cared for.
+Still, by serving as the personal representative, you are also responsible for any mistakes or errors you make that reduce the children’s inheritance.

 If you take any action that reduces the inheritance, your former sister-in-law could object on behalf of the minor children and ask that you be surcharged.
-The judge does have the power to make you use your own money to make up for any mistake that reduces the children’s inheritance.
+The judge has the power to make you use your money to make up for any mistake that reduces the children’s inheritance.

 What is your best option?

-Your best option is to retain a law firm that has both an active Probate Department to assist you with probating the estate and an active Estate Litigation Department.
-We can help you prepare for your former sister-in-law’s inevitable objections.
-This way the estate will be completed in an efficient manner.
-And, perhaps she will see that there is no use in objecting.
+Your best option is to retain a law firm with an active Probate Department to assist you with probating the estate and a busy Estate Litigation Department.
+We can help you prepare for your former sister-in-law’s inevitable objections—this way, the estate will be completed efficiently.
+And, perhaps, she will see that objecting is useless.
 If she objects anyway, the Litigation Attorney can help file a Formal Accounting.

 Executor protection is only one of many Estate Litigation issues our firm addresses.
 Consequently, if you want to learn more, please read my more detailed article, Trust and Estate Litigation All You Need to Know.